ivan-novakov/php-openid-connect-client/README.md

 * flexible and extensible
 * dependency injection approach
 * covered with unit tests
-* uses parts of the Zend Framework 2
+* based on parts of the Zend Framework 2

 ## Compatibility